wang-jun-hao/tp/docs/DeveloperGuide.md

 #### Design consideration

-`note` command can only be called when viewing a `patient`'s profile (after an `access` command)
+`addnote` command can only be called when viewing a `patient`'s profile (after an `access` command)

-We have decided to implement `note` command this way for 2 reasons:
+We have decided to implement `addnote` command this way for 2 reasons:
 1. When user starts MediBook, not all `patient`s' list of medical notes would have been loaded into the program's memory.
-Only allowing `note` after `access` ensures that the patient's list of medical notes would have been loaded at the point of adding new medical notes.
+Only allowing `addnote` after `access` ensures that the patient's list of medical notes would have been loaded at the point of adding new medical notes.
-2. It allows for a shorter `note` command as the user does not need to specify a target `patient`.
+2. It allows for a shorter `addnote` command as the user does not need to specify a target `patient`.

 Elaboration on point 1:
 * A medical records software contains many `patients`, each with potentially many `medical note`s.
-* `MedicalNoteList` of every patient is properly loaded only when necessary (`access` on patient)
+* `MedicalNoteList` of every patient is loaded only when necessary (`access` on patient)
 * `access`-ing a `patient` loads the stored medical note list and sets the `MedicalNoteList` of the `patient` to the retrieved list
-* Hence, `note` command can only be called when viewing a `patient`'s profile as it ensures that the `MedicalNoteList` has already been properly loaded by executing `access` command beforehand
+* Hence, `addnote` command can only be called when viewing a `patient`'s profile as it ensures that the `MedicalNoteList` has already been loaded

 ### Account creation and login